mcollard0/memento_editor/architecture.md

 - Added compression with Brotli
 - Extended ring buffer with dynamic sizing
 - Added comprehensive test suite
+- **NEW (2025-09-07)**: Refactored to persistent MongoDB connection architecture
+- **NEW**: Added MongoDBConnectionManager singleton with 1-hour session timeout
+- **NEW**: Converted EncryptionManager to singleton pattern
+- **IMPROVED**: Eliminated multiple MongoDB connection creation overhead

 **No database migrations required** - new features are additive and backward compatible.
+**No API breaking changes** - existing code continues to work with improved performance.

 ## Test Coverage